huntdatacenter/docs/docs/administer-science/get-going/README.md

 ---
 title: Introdution
 category: HUNT Cloud
-permalink: /coordination/get-going/
+permalink: /administer-science/get-going/
 description: Learn how to utilize HUNT Cloud for your scientific environments and explorations.
 ---

 # Get going

 **This section provides step-by-step guides on how to get going with your agreements in HUNT Cloud.
-The guide is intended for compliance coordinators that handles practical aspects of the scientific coordination on behalf of their organizations and/or scientific groups.**
+The guide is intended for compliance administrators that handles practical aspects of the scientific coordination on behalf of their organizations and/or scientific groups.**

 [[toc]]